bihealth/cubi-tk/docs_manual/man_archive.rst

 - The contents of the ``.snakemake``, ``sge_log``, ``cubi-wrappers`` & ``snappy-pipeline`` directories are processed differently: the directories are tarred & compressed in the temporary destination, to reduce the number of inodes in the archive.
 - The core dump files are not copied to the temporary destination, and therefore won't be copied to the final archive.
-- A ``README.md`` file is also created by the module, if there isn't one already which contains contact information.
-Upon creation, the module prompts the user for values that will populate ``REAMDE.md``.
-These values can also be included on the command line.
+- The ``README.md`` file created by the ``readme`` subcommand must also be included to be put in the temprary's destination top level.
+  If the original project already contains a ``README.md`` file, it will be appended to the generated one, as the latter is valid (it contains all mandatory information).

 Copy to archive & verification